 “For example, one universal human need that we see frequently is the need for certainty.
 If a student is asking a question repeatedly, instead of trying to simply put a stop to the badgering, we invite everyone to be curious,” describes Mojave.
 “When we establish that the student is trying to get the need for certainty met, we can help foster an environment where they are learning how to meet their needs in a prosocial way.”

-For younger students, parent-child phone calls are extremely beneficial in preparing for graduation and next steps after Trails.
-We are inviting the family to utilize their skills in real-time with one another.
-This group of students is also more likely to be overly dependent on their parents and struggle with homesickness, which can get in the way of them being able to focus on themselves while at the program.
+For younger students, parent-child phone calls are extremely beneficial in preparing for graduation and the next steps after Trails.
+We are inviting the family to utilize their skills in real time with one another.
+This group of students is also more likely to be overly dependent on their parents and struggle with homesickness, which can get in the way of them being able to focus on themselves while in the program.

 Staff at Trails Carolina are extremely passionate about working with this age group, which is key to the success of our students.